witchstit/witchst.it/survival_guide.md

   - Victory Gas Station, Exit 191 / 325 Quarry Pl, Sandstone, MN 55072
   - Banning Junction Gas Station, Exit 195 / 60684 MN-23, Finlayson, MN 55735
 - **You can purchase firewood at the event,** but it will not be available 24/7.
 There will be a sign at firewood sales telling you the daily hours and/or when the next shipment is coming in.
-- Your camp is welcome to have your own fire, but **it must be kept off the ground** in a fire ring, barrel or bowl.
+- Your camp is welcome to have your own fire, but **it must be kept off the ground** in a fire barrel or bowl.
 We will have a place for ashes at the end of the event.
 - **Indoor fire sources** such as wood stoves or propane heats ought to be accompanied by a **fire extinguisher**.
 Note that some types of fire extinguishers are not suitable for cold-weather use.
 In general, carbon dioxide, halogenated agents, dry chemical, and dry powder extinguishers work in the cold and water or foam based ones do not.
 Check the label on yours to find its temperature rating.
 - **Put out your fire before bed.**
 ### Photography